Category: Finance

 5 Management Account Tips for Headteachers

 Monthly management accounts are the most useful financial tool a Headteacher has at their disposal.
 However, when presented with a spreadsheet full of numbers, for some, it can be difficult to know where to start or what questions they should be asking their Business Manager.
-Here are the top five things that you should be digging into each month:

 1. Analysing monthly performance